salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## DELETE

+A service MAY support DELETE.
 The identified resource MUST be deleted.

 ## GET

 The identified resource MUST be retrieved and MUST be idempotent. i.e. MUST NOT produce any side-effects.

 ## POST

-A service MAY optionally support POST.
-A service supporting POST MAY support one or both of Sync and Async.
+A service MAY support POST.

-### Sync
 The resource contained in the request MUST be created.

 The server MUST respond with a 201 status and the created resource.
 The server MUST include the created identifier for the resource.

-### Async
-The server MUST respond with a 202 status and the created async task resource.
-An identifier in the task resource MUST be available for querying the eventually result.
-A single async query service will be available.

 ## PUT

+TOOD/FIXME Kris is unsure on create support

+A service MAY support PUT.
 Creates or replaces a resource.
 A server SHOULD respond with a 200 when updating an existing resource or a 202 when creating a resource.

 Server MUST NOT support PUT against collection FIXME/TOOD?

 ## PATCH

+A service MAY support PATCH.
 Updates an existing resource in parts.
 Patch payload is defined elsewhere FIXME/TODO

 ## OPTIONS
+In response to OPTIONS method servers
-Servers MUST only be for ALLOW header and the purpose of cross-origin resource communication.
-Servers MUST NOT provide other information beyond allowed operations and cross-orgin resource headers.
+* MUST respond ALLOW header and the purpose of cross-origin resource
+* MUST respond with valid methods
+* MUST NOT expose any other data

+# Async Interaction
+A route/method MAY support Async.
+The server MUST respond with a 202 status and "Location" header to query the async task request.
+At the "Location" header the server MUST continue responding with a 202 until the response is read.
+Once ready the "Location" URL MUST respond as the original request would have if done synchronously.

+The server MUST NOT respond with a 202 and a body.

+# HTTP verb substitution
+A server MUST support the HTTP method "POST" to allow HTTP methods a client may not support.

+POST query string "httpMethod" MUST be a value of
+* PUT
+* PATCH
+* DELETE

 # HTTP status codes